 At the NEWREP-NP review workshop, the Panel highlighted several issues that must be considered when designing line transect surveys that are expected to provide abundance information to address multiple objectives.
 The Panel recommends that issues related to survey design, data collection protocols and priorities, data analyses and coordination are included in the plans to be submitted to the IWC SC for approval, before the surveys start.
 The main additional issues that should be covered in the proposals for surveys submitted to the IWC SC are: (a) Evaluation of past surveys' analytical difficulties, (b) Appropriate temporal stratification of the surveys, (c) Appropriate direction of travel, (d) Use of independent observer (IO) mode, (e) Use of passive independent observer mode, (f) Development of protocols/priorities for biopsy-related activities, (g) Evaluation of additional variance analysis and spatial model and (h) 'Regime shift'-related aspects (IWC, 2017).

-A plan for a dedicated sighting survey in the North Pacific in 2019 under NEWREP-NP was presented to the 2018 IWC SC meeting.
-In that plan, the survey would be conducted in sub-area 6E using the research vessel
+A plan for a dedicated sighting survey in the North Pacific in 2018 was presented to the 2017 IWC SC meeting.